JSainsburyPLC/ui-dev-proxy/README.md

 You will need a github personal access token bound to env var `GITHUB_TOKEN`

-You can dry run the release by running `make test-release`
+You can dry run the release by running `make release-dry-run`